Vivek Ranadivé: Early life and career

-Ranadivé grew up in the Juhu area of Mumbai, India, and was the youngest of three children.
+Ranadivé grew up in the Juhu area of Mumbai, India, and was the youngest of three children, in a Chandraseniya Kayastha Prabhu family.
 He studied at the Bombay International School, located at Babulnath, Mumbai.
 He is the nephew of the Indian Communist leaders Balkrishna Trimbak Ranadive and Ahilya Rangnekar.
-At 16, Ranadivé was accepted to MIT, but in the 1970s the Indian government did not release foreign currency for citizens to study abroad.
-Ranadivé talked his way into the office of the Reserve Bank of India and got the required foreign exchange for one quarter of the tuition.
+At 16, Ranadivé was admitted by MIT, but in the 1970s the Indian government did not financially support Indians who wanted to study abroad.
+Ranadivé talked his way into the office of the Reserve Bank of India and got the required currency to cover one quarter of the tuition.

 After earning bachelor's and master's degrees in electrical engineering from MIT, he obtained an MBA from Harvard Business School in 1983.
 While at MIT, Ranadivé started his first company, a UNIX consulting company.
 He also held management and engineering positions with Ford Motor Company, M/A-Com Linkabit and Fortune Systems.

 Teknekron Software Systems

 Teknekron Corp., a technology incubator, provided $250,000 in seed capital to Ranadivé in 1985 to found Teknekron Software Systems.